tsundoku/tsundoku.github.io/README.md

 A - you can think of .plan files as a private Twitter feed of what you've just finished working on

 Q - *how do you keep your skills up to date?*
-A - I watch the old ArsDigita videos, Robert Sedgewick videos, Programming with Mosh videos, Andy Maslen videos, CBT Nuggets videos, etc.
+A - I watch (many, many) videos, right now I'm watching the theory of computation videos by Shai Simonson
-A - right now I'm watching the theory of computation videos by Shai Simonson
+A - yes, I also used to read books and blogs, the future is now old man

 Q - *what is the most difficult or most challenging part of your job?*
-A - influence without authority
+A - influence without authority, schmoozing

 Q - *so, business comes over to your desk and is busy talking you into an ugly hack that will add a ton of technical debt, what do you do?*
 A - express concern, act surprised, deny everything